titilda/appunti/Quantum Physics/index.md

 \langle u | v \rangle = \sum_{ji} \alpha_j^* \beta_i \delta_{ji} = \sum_j \alpha_j^* \beta_j
 $$

+_Vector representation will be the default for discrete systems for the remaining of this document._

 ## Discrete vs continuous systems

 What we have seen so far was just for discrete systems (in the sense that observables can only assume quantized values).
 In reality, everything can be adapted to work for continuous systems with a few, intuitive tweaks.